SoftwareEngineeringToolDemos/FSE-2012-TouchDevelop/build-vm/readme.md

 # FSE-2012-TouchDevelop VM build instructions
-This readme contains instructions to build a basic Ubuntu Desktop Virtual Machine using Vagrant.
+This readme contains instructions to build a basic Ubuntu Desktop Virtual Machine for TouchDevelop tool.
-VM will also contain following software components installed. <br>
-1. Git <br>
-2. Nodejs <br>
-3. npm <br>

 # Instructions to build VM
 1. Make sure that you have vagrant installed on your machine.
 You can get it [here.](https://www.vagrantup.com/downloads.html) <br>